211 Substance Use Support

 Preventing An Overdose

-If you experience someone overdosing, call 9-1-1 immediately.
+If you experience someone overdosing, call 911 immediately, even if you have Naloxone.

 The Maryland Good Samaritan Law protects you and the person who overdosed from certain crimes and prosecution if you are helping someone get help for an overdose.